 How to Make Hot Water With a Geothermal System

-Many know that geothermal systems can make hot water but no one seems to understand how it works.
+Many know that geothermal systems can make domestic hot water but no one seems to understand how it works.
 Very simply – geothermal systems have a compressor.
 Whenever the compressor is operating, there is waste heat produced in the refrigeration cycle.
-That waste heat can be used to produce domestic hot water.
+That waste heat (superheat) can be used to produce domestic hot water.
+This is a nice

 The hot water generating component of a geothermal system is called a desuperheater.
-It is merely a pump and a heat exchanger that is plumbed in such a way so as to carry waste heat away from the refrigeration cycle and into your water heater.
-It does not affect the heat output of the geothermal system in the winter.
+It is merely a pump and a heat exchanger that is plumbed in such a way so as to carry the waste heat away from the refrigeration cycle and into your water heater.
+Geothermal systems make hot water in both heating mode and air conditioning mode.
+A desuperheater does not affect the heat output of the geothermal system in the winter.
 Geothermal systems have safeguards that prevent the desuperheater from operating when that heat is needed for heating the building.
-(For a more vigorous description of superheat, you might enjoy this article.)

-A little circulator pump pulls water out of the water heater and pumps it through a heat exchanger where it picks up heat.
+A little circulator pump pulls water out of the water heater and pumps it through a heat exchanger inside the geothermal unit where it picks up heat.
 The warmer water is then pumped back into the water heater.
-Here is a very basic sketch showing how a desuperheater works:

-When operating, a desuperheater is capable of producing hot water with a temperature of 120F to 150F.
-When the compressor is not operating, the system doesn’t make any hot water.
-The balance of the hot water needs must be made up with gas, electric or some other fuel.
-Under typical conditions, a geothermal system will produce about 50% of a home’s annual hot water needs resulting in significant savings over traditional water heating fuels.
+When operating, a desuperheater is capable of producing hot water with a temperature of 130F+.
+When the compressor is not operating, the geothermal system doesn’t make any hot water.
+The balance of the hot water needs must be made up with gas, electric, or some other fuel.
+A geothermal desuperheater will produce about 50% of a home’s annual hot water needs resulting in significant savings over traditional water heating fuels.